landimc8/tsp-heuristics-shiny/README.md

 Understanding the advantages and disadvantages of these algorithms can be improved by implementing the class c gluttonous strategies for TSP and evaluating their performance.
 The obtained findings can also serve as a guide when choosing the best heuristic for a particular TSP problem size and structure.

 # Authors
-Anouk Xabina Lhote
+Anouk Xabina Lhote /Imen Hassine
-Imen Hassine
 Miguel Romero Montoya
 Zildete Landim Crausaz